Saunders Island, Falkland Islands: Conservation

 Conservation issues include the danger of fire, some erosion prone areas near the coast, overgrazing and the presence of feral cats, mice, rats and rabbits.
 Clearance of these introduced species is unlikely in the near future because of the size of the island and the varied geography.
 Spear thistle, accidentally introduced to the island, is a problem; volunteers from Falklands Conservation continue to help control the infestation and there are hopes that the plant can eventually be eradicated.
 There is a small breeding colony of southern elephant seals at Elephant Point, while a few southern right whales come into bays to rest or feed.

 Important Bird Area

 Saunders Island has been identified by BirdLife International as an Important Bird Area (IBA).
-Birds for which the site is of conservation significance include Falkland steamer ducks (250 breeding pairs), ruddy-headed geese, king penguins, gentoo penguins (6700 pairs), southern rockhopper penguins (6900 pairs), macaroni penguins (4200 pairs), black-browed albatrossess (11,000 pairs) and white-bridled finches.
+Birds for which the site is of conservation significance include Falkland steamer ducks (250 breeding pairs), ruddy-headed geese, king penguins, gentoo penguins (6700 pairs), southern rockhopper penguins (6900 pairs), magellanic penguins (4200 pairs), black-browed albatrossess (11,000 pairs) and white-bridled finches.
 The island is near the southernmost range limit of the Magellanic penguin, while gentoos range much further south into Antarctica.
 The island also supports near threatened striated caracaras, who closely associate with the abundant seabird colonies at the island's primary isthmus during austral summer.
 The Royal Air Force Ornithological Society's members conducted a complete coastal survey in 1995.